-- Fall scrimmages are tentative based on current CDC guidelines, Region 2 decisions and NOC guidelines. - All championship dates are subject to change based on championship facility availability.
+• All championship dates are subject to change based on championship facility availability.

 - In the NJCAA, a scrimmage is athletic competition against any outside team or individual that is not an official contest or practice.
-Scrimmages must meet the NJCAA scrimmage definition defined in Article VII, Section 2.B and may not include more than two outside opponents. - Official eligibility must be filed in accordance with the national bylaws prior to the first competition. - All final sport championship dates will be confirmed no later than July 31, 2020.
-As they are confirmed, membership will be notified. - All colleges must notify the NJCAA National Office by July 27, 2020 with their intentions for the 2020-21 academic year.
-For questions, please contact: Alan Foster, Athletic Director at alan.foster@noc.edu.
+Scrimmages must meet the NJCAA scrimmage definition defined in Article VII, Section 2.B and may not include more than two outside opponents. - Official eligibility must be filed in accordance with the national bylaws prior to the first competition. - For questions, please contact: Alan Foster, Athletic Director at alan.foster@noc.edu.